 Dr. Prytula ND, Dr. Um ND and the staff at Nature Medicine are educators of choice for IV therapies (IV Ozone, IV Chelation, IV Basics and Emergency Procedures Courses) and are endorsed by government agencies and professional associations in BC, Alberta, Saskatchewan, Manitoba, and Nova Scotia in Canada.
 In the US, the state of Arizona and other states that have jurisdictional reciprocity.

-IV ozone, IV chelation and other advanced therapies that are commonly found in the world famous exclusive Swiss medical clinics, were deemed to be a threat to the Ontario Public in spite of Dr. Prytula’s ND teaching has been approved in almost all licensed Naturopathic jurisdictions in North America except Ontario.
+IV ozone, IV chelation and other advanced therapies that are commonly found in the world famous exclusive Swiss medical clinics, were deemed to be a threat to the Ontario Public in spite of Dr. Prytula’s ND teaching has been approved in almost all licensed Naturopathic jurisdictions in Canada except Ontario.

 In order to offer you these services, we have partnered with the Pastoral Medical Association; an association that will allow us to expand our services, while maintaining current services, under the Canadian Charter of Rights and Freedoms.

 By using our Doctor of Pastoral Science and Medicine licence, as well as our Naturopathic Doctor licenses on a more routine basis, more of the practice will fall under the authority of the Pastoral Medical Association.
 This will not mean a change in our services but a change in the way we offer our services to the public.